 Create a space.
-Put aside all the messages, social media, distractions, smaller tasks, organizing and tidying, checking on one more thing.
+Put aside all the messages, social media, distractions, smaller tasks, organizing, and tidying, and checking on one more thing.
 Instead, have a small space (even just 10-15 minutes) for this important task, and nothing else.
 You can do it now: set aside the next 15 minutes for this task, and tell yourself this is the only thing you’ll do for the next 15 minutes.
 It’s that easy.

 Meditate on meaning & feelings.
-For just a minute, mindfully drop into your body and feel your fear, resistance, frustration, overwhelm.
+For just a minute, mindfully drop into your body and feel your fear, resistance, frustration, and overwhelm.
 Let yourself feel it fully.
-Then let yourself feel the love you feel for those who you’ll be serving by doing this task.
+Then let yourself feel the love you feel for those who you’ll be served by doing this task.
 Do they matter to you?
-(It might be you, loved ones, customers, a team, the world, etc.) Let yourself fully feel what you feel for them, as if your heart were wide open.
+(It might be you, loved ones, customers, a team, the world, etc.) Let yourself fully feel what you feel for them as if your heart were wide open.
 This step only has to take a minute or two.

 Do the smallest next step.
 Now pick the smallest action you can take to get the ball rolling with your meaningful task.
 If you have a paper to write, can you just focus on writing a few paragraphs?
 If you have to do your taxes, can you just get your documents together?
 If you have to organize your house, can you just organize one drawer?
 Get moving, translating your love into a small action.